An eBook By Ray Schultz

 Predictably, Buenzle lost the case right up through the appellate court.
 But in 1908, the Rhode Island General Assembly passed the Uniform Act, barring discrimination against men in uniform; the State Senate rapidly followed suit.
 And Buenzle, a man with broken service and at least one disciplinary case on his record, deserved the credit for it.

 Why is this important now?
 Because service men and women still face obstacles (different ones).
-By pursuing that case, Buenzle did more for his fellow enlisted personnel than John Paul Jones, Stephen Decatur and anyone in the panoply of Naval heroes.
+By pursuing that case, Buenzle did more for his fellow enlisted personnel than John Paul Jones, Stephen Decatur and anyone in the panoply of Naval legends.

-So who was this unlikely Naval hero?
+So who was this unlikely hero?
+Here is his story.

 Part I: Dirty Lubbers